 Step 4/ Estate Sales Pricing

-Now it’s time to start pricing your items.
-To make this easier, first separate high value items or items whose value you don’t completely understand, away from everything else.
+It’s time to start the estate sales pricing process.
+To make this easier, separate high value items and items you don’t fully understand, away from other items.

 Price only what you know how to price…